juandebravo/scala-examples/README.md

 You will find some not really useful examples showing Scala basic syntax sugar.

-These examples were developed while reading Programiming Scala (The Pragmatic Programmers).
+These examples were developed while reading Programming Scala (The Pragmatic Programmers).

 # How to use